 Always popular, these three patchwork dobby prints have just arrived from Japan.
 They are available in three colours: rusty brown, indigo and black.
 Make a patchwork style quilt quickly or use as a base of boro work.
 Perfect for clothing and accessories too, they are 100% textured cotton and cost $24 per metre and $6 per fat quarter.
 You can find them on Page 1 of the Japanese Dobby Cloth section.

-South African Panels - June 2017
+South African Panels - August 2018